 Spicy deviled eggs on a white tray next to wine glasses, tongs, and a wood bowl of chives with a white background.

 My biggest flaw is that if you ask me to bring an appetizer to a party, I will just bring whatever I feel like snacking on.
 But my biggest flex is that I make the best deviled eggs.
 Probably because I’m not afraid of adding an extra spoonful of mayo.
-It’s a real crowd-pleaser!
+It’s a real crowd-pleaser.
 My secret party trick.

 White and grey bowls with hard boiled eggs, Sriracha, mayo, and spices on a grey counter next to a beige linen.

-Hard boiled eggs
+Perfect hard boiled eggs

 1. First, place a dozen eggs in a large pot.
 Fill the pot with water, covering the eggs by at least an inch.